roboplc/roboplc/README.md

 ## DataBuffer

-[`buf::DataBuffer`] covers a typical data exchange pattern when data frames are collected (cached) by a single or multiple producers, then taken by a single consumer in bulk and submitted, e.g. into a local database or into an external bus.
+[`buf::DataBuffer`] covers a typical data exchange pattern when data frames are collected (cached) from a single or multiple producers, then taken by a single consumer in bulk and submitted, e.g. into a local database or into an external bus.

 <img